 Different methods are used to engage with each of these questions.
 The first employs text-based analyses and oral histories to examine how multiple turtle and tortoise stories have operated in local languages and how they have also been appropriated into observers’ languages, metaphoric and otherwise.
 The second combines object analyses with oral history and archival methods in order to study Chelonian materials or Chelonian-inspired artifacts from the Indigenous Americas and Indo-Pacific Worlds comparatively and thus analyze how turtle stories have been materially made and maintained.
 Digital tools are additionally used to examine artifacts, visual materials, texts, and oral traditions of different sociohistorical contexts.
 These methods altogether facilitate historical understandings about how various knowledges that connect turtles with worlds translate into material and mundane activities that ultimately guide relationships among different things in the universe.

-“Reclaiming 'TAWD'” is being developed in collaboration with scholars including Kyle Powys Whyte, Melissa Nelson, Vicente M. Diaz, Leah Lui-Chivizhe, Pratik Chakrabarti, Scott F. Gilbert, Kristina Buhrman, Marissa Petrou, John Mathew, and Clapperton Chakanetsa Mavhunga.
-Our first monthly meeting took place in August 2020 virtually.
-Please visit this page for project news and updates.
+“Reclaiming 'TAWD'” is being co-developed with Leah Lui-Chivizhe and in collaboration with scholars including Kyle Powys Whyte, Melissa Nelson, Vicente M. Diaz, Pratik Chakrabarti, Scott F. Gilbert, Kristina Buhrman, Marissa Petrou, John Mathew, Adrien DeSutter, and Clapperton Chakanetsa Mavhunga.